SebWysz/chess-rust-project/README.md

 Checkpoint 1:
 Set up the board to look somewhat aesthetically pleasing with a checker pattern.
 Have pieces that look like the chess pieces i.e. knight looks like a horse.
 Implement the pieces' ability to move.
-Include a turn function so one person can't move twice in a row;
+Include a turn function so one person can't move twice in a row.

 Checkpoint 2:
 Make sure the pieces can only move how they can in chess (can't drag them to any square).
 Include castling and en passant.
 Make the game end in a stalemate when the king has no legal moves and is not in check.
 Make the game end in a win/loss when the king has no legal moves and is in check.

 If parts of these checkpoints aren't complete, we leave the time after checkpoint 2 to make up for lost progress.
 If we happen to be on schedule, we may look into a timer function for each player's moves.

 ##### Possible Challenges:
 Learning how to work with a UI in Rust.
 How objects interact with each other.
 How to display the board and working with user mouse input.